Skip to main content

 FAQ

-→ What is the evaluation criteria?
+→ What are the evaluation criteria?
 The applications will be reviewed based on their intended community impact, relevance, feasibility and reach.

 The selection process includes consideration of groups and topics that are structurally or historically underrepresented and favours proposals aimed at these subjects and groups.